 Since I've selected the Manual exposure mode (M), and I've set my aperture, I have to decide the ISO and shutter speed settings.

-I set the ISO to the native ISO of my camera to reduce noise as much as possible: ISO 100.
+I set the ISO to the native ISO of my camera to increase the exposure at which the meter centers as much as possible: ISO 100.
 If you want to know more about noise, you have all the details in section 5.

 Finally, I set the last parameter, the shutter speed.
 In order to do this, I just have to look at the light meter and find the shutter speed value at which the light meter is zero-centered (section 11).
 In this case, 1/160s.

-In this photo I just wanted to capture the joy of beginning an Icelandic adventure.
+In this photo I just wanted to capture the joy of beginning our first expedition to Iceland.
 Part of the PhotoPillers group was heading to the Reykjavik church.
-The only thing I did was to walk a few meters away to capture what was happening, to keep that moment’s atmosphere.
+The only thing I did was to walk a few meters away to capture what was happening, to keep that moment's atmosphere.

-In this type of photography, one of the most important decisions that you have to take is what focal length and what depth of field you want to use.
-These settings always depend on what you want to capture: a landscape, a portrait or simply capture the atmosphere of the place you’re visiting.
+In this type of photography, one of the most important decisions that you have to take is what focal length you want to use and what depth of field you want to have.
+These settings always depend on what you want to capture: a landscape, a portrait or simply capture the atmosphere of the place you're visiting.